vijaybirru/documentation/gvs/index.rst

 Examining Global Variables in Servers
 -------------------------------------

-So far we have seen how Global Variables can be used within the Scalr UI, scripts, and policies.
 Global Variables can also be referenced while working within the operating system by using the Scalarizr agent admin command: ``szradm``.
 For more information click on this link: **NEED TO ADD LINK***

 Built-in Scalr Variables
 ------------------------

 All of the variables above have been Global Variables that are provided by either an admin or user input.
-Scalr can also automatically define a certain amount of "built-in" Global Variables, and inject them in the server Scope.
-These Global Variables are always available, and they are prefixed with "SCALR" to avoid collisions with your own variables.
+Scalr can also automatically define a certain amount of "built-in" Global Variables and inject them in the server Scope.
+These Global Variables are always available and they are prefixed with "SCALR" to avoid collisions with your own variables.
 Here is the list of the variables that can be accessed the same way as Global Variables:

 Server Scope Built-In Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^